itsmeterrylin/prd-powerbomb/README.md

 ## Overview

-PRD PowerBomb is designed to streamline the product development process by providing structured workflows for creating, reviewing, and executing product requirements documents.
+PRD PowerBomb is designed to streamline the product development process by providing structured workflows for creating, reviewing, and executing product requirements documents with LLM coding agents.

 ## Features